HIT-matsumotolab/Amadeus-Core/README.md

     - Current Support : gcc, clang
 - Stdin : Stdin Text.
 Empty is also OK.
 - Stdout : Stdout.
 Empty is also OK.
-- Stderr : Stderr.
-Empty is also OK.
 - Status_code : Status Code.
 Empty is also OK.

 ### Example